Making sure your body has enough zinc may not be as simple as eating foods rich in the mineral.

 Here’s another reason you may want to add pumpkin seeds to your menu: A lab study suggests pumpkin seed extracts may help fight off parasitic worms.
 Whole pumpkin seeds haven’t been tested for this purpose.
 (62)

 Do you suspect your diet is low in zinc?
 Or, do you have one or more risk factors for zinc deficiency?
-If so, it may be wise to take a zinc supplement, such as zinc glycinate or zinc citrate.
+If so, it may be wise to take a zinc dietary aid, such as zinc glycinate or zinc citrate.
 Studies suggest these are well-absorbed forms.
 Zinc oxide is not absorbed as well.
 (63, 64)

-Regularly getting too much supplemental zinc may weaken your immune system.
+Regularly getting too much extra zinc may weaken your immune system.
 Excess zinc may also lead to copper deficiency.
 This is because high zinc intakes can inhibit your absorption of copper.
 Like zinc, you need small amounts of copper to be healthy.
 (8, 65)

-The tolerable upper intake level for zinc is 40 mg per day (364% of the Daily Value) from food and supplements combined.
+The tolerable upper intake level for zinc is 40 mg per day (364% of the Daily Value) from food and support combined.
 That means you generally shouldn’t exceed this amount.
 An exception is if you have been diagnosed with zinc deficiency.
 In that case, your functional medicine practitioner may advise you to take a higher amount until the deficiency is corrected.
 (7, 66)

 Evict parasites and Candida, too